 Old School Vinyl DJ

-Started playing music professionally back in 1984 and quickly earned a name for himself in London & The Canary Islands DJ scene.
-Interested in music at a young age and influenced by genres including Soul, Jazz Funk, and Disco, he developed his unique style by experimenting with an acoustic landscape of hooks and innovative mixing methods.you can find Dave Live every Sat & Sunday from 10am Gmt
+Started playing music from 1980 then professionally back in 1984 and quickly earned a name for himself in London & The Canary Islands DJ scene.
+Interested in music at a young age and influenced by genres including Soul, Jazz Funk, and Disco, He developed his unique style by experimenting with an acoustic landscape of hooks and innovative mixing methods.
+You can find Dave Live every Tuesday & Thursday from 2pm also Saturday & Sunday from 10am Gmt on Soul Central Radio.

 committed to working closely with clients to understand exactly what they need, and producing a result that exceeds expectations.
 Get in touch to learn more about any service offering including The London Soul Train Cruise

 With a diverse background and expert skill set, Rest assured that you won’t be disappointed by what he brings to the table.
 These availabilities fill up fast, So don’t miss your chance to book today.

 Throughout many years of providing this service to countless clients, Dave has gained the experience and expertise necessary to make the process completely seamless and the result is extraordinary.